Pulwama attack: Denials don’t work, here is proof of the direct Pakistan link

 India shared enough evidence on Pulwama attack but Pakistan continues to evade responsibility: MEA

-Further the NIA said that Farooq had entered India in 2018 and he had played the lead role in assembling the IED.
+Further, the NIA said that Farooq had entered India in 2018 and he had played the lead role in assembling the IED.
 It may be recalled that he was killed in an encounter on March 29 along with Kamran, an IED expert.

 The NIA has also named Ismail Saifullahm who along with Farooq had crossed the border.

 The probe by the NIA revealed that the RDX used in the attack was procured from Pakistan.
 The JeM terrorists had infiltrated into India and the NIA has video evidence of the same.
-The NIA also detailed the role of Adil Ahmed Dar, the suicide bomber who rammed the explosive laden vehicle into the CRPF convoy at Pulwama.
+The NIA also detailed the role of Adil Ahmed Dar, the suicide bomber who rammed the explosive-laden vehicle into the CRPF convoy at Pulwama.